MozillaHive/hive-contributor-guide/why_a_learning_network/hive_vision_and_goals.md

 As part of its mission to promote openness, opportunity and innovation, Mozilla shepherds Hive Learning Networks as a global community of educators and mentors empowering each other to learn, teach and make the web.
 Hive NYC acts as a local delivery mechanism for this ambitious movement, making and testing tools and practices in collaboration with stakeholders throughout the city.

-As the flagship program in the Hive learning networks ecosystem, Hive NYC is a model for others hoping to build similar communities of practice around connected learning and web literacy in cities across the United States and beyond.
+As the flagship program in the Hive learning networks ecosystem, Hive NYC is a model for others hoping to build similar communities of practice around connected learning and web literacy in cities around the world.

 Members have access to a range of services and supports, including various communication channels, Mozilla's educational technology products and expertise, technical and social platforms that advance collective learning and innovation, supported routes to funding options, brokered connections to fellow organizations, dedicated consultation and more.